Sung-Huan/ANNOgesic/docs/source/test_case.rst

 -----------------

 It is a good idea if we can get the screenshots of our interesting features.
 Then we can check them very quickly.
-Therefore, ANNOgesic provide a subcommand ``screenshot`` for generating screenshots.
+Therefore, ANNOgesic provides a subcommand ``screenshot`` for generating screenshots.

 Before you running it, you have to install `IGV <https://www.broadinstitute.org/software/igv/home>`_